 Unlike sedans, most trucks still have the shifter on the steering column, making the bench seat an easy configuration to accommodate.
 Many front bench seats in trucks have a center position that primarily serves as storage with a center console.
 In a pinch, the console can be converted to a seat.
 While the bench seat is good for storage and adequate for comfort, is this seat a safe place for a passenger in a truck?

 Russ Rader, senior vice president of communications with the Insurance Institute of Highway Safety, acknowledges that while this is a common seating configuration for pickup trucks, the IIHS does not recommend using the center position on a bench seat rather than a center console on a regular basis unless it has both a lap and a shoulder belt — they often only have a lap belt.
 "The front passenger airbag is not required by federal standard to protect a middle seat occupant," Rader said.
-When asked if the IIHS has any crash-test data on the front center seat, he said that the agency hasn't crash-tested a vehicle with a test dummy in the center position of any vehicle with a bench seat in the front.
+When asked if the IIHS has any crash-test data on the front center seat, he said that the agency hasn't crash-tested a vehicle with a test dummy in the middle position of any vehicle with a bench seat in the front.

 So what does that mean for child-safety seats in front seats in trucks?
 Simple: Don't put them there.
 "Child-safety seats shouldn't be used in the front seat — period," Rader said.

 What this means is that perhaps a pickup truck's front bench seat isn't the best seating alternative to a minivan or three-row vehicle.
 If you're looking to purchase a truck with a usable front middle seat in order to accommodate your family, be sure the seat has a lap and shoulder belt, and don't put kids there.
 Better to use that front center seat in your truck for your purse or briefcase, and start researching vehicles with three rows with more appropriate seats for kids and car seats.